LohitoBurrito/FireForce/README.md

 make px4_sitl gazebo {world}
 ```
 ### Terminal 4
+Ensure you have the other terminals running before running this set of terminal commands.
 Run the simulation by executing the following commands (NOTE: If this is your first time running the simulation, it may take a bit due to creating the build, install, and log folder)
 ```
 cd uav_app/
 ./setup.sh {executable}